tomjlw/Smart-T-Sensor/Python/Readme.md

        * Log files created by Labview

      * External Python script
-       * Input: survey file path, user-defined fiter condition & graph details
+       * Input: list of survey file path
        * Output: raw data that will be later processed by Matlab script